 In addition to likely links to run-off, the decline in the index through to 2012 reflected the damage incurred during Cyclone Yasi and other minor storms, that account for 57% of the coral cover lost in the region since 2005.
 Historically, recovery from acute events, in particular coral bleaching, has been slow (Sweatman et al. 2007, Cheal et al. 2013).
 Generally, low densities of juvenile corals imply that slow recovery of coral communities may, in part, reflect recruitment limitation.
 In addition to possible suppression of the recruitment process where macroalgae cover is high (Tanner 1995, McCook et al. 2001, Birrell et al. 2005, 2008), low settlement of coral larvae in this region (Thompson et al. 2013) may also indicate limited availability of brood-stock.
-Preliminary hydrodynamic modelling (Luick et al. 2007, Connie 2.0) and differences in population genetics of corals (Mackenzie et al. 2004) both indicate limited connectivity between Halifax Bay and reefs further offshore.
-This isolation, coupled with the widespread loss of cover in 1998 and 2002, as a result of thermal bleaching (Berkelmans et al. 2004), may explain the low densities of juvenile colonies observed (Done et al. 2007, Sweatman et al. 2007).
+Preliminary hydrodynamic modelling (Luick et al. 2007, Connie 2.07) and differences in population genetics of corals (Mackenzie et al. 2004) both indicate limited connectivity between Halifax Bay and reefs further offshore.
+This isolation, coupled with the widespread loss of cover in 1998 and 2002, as a result of thermal bleaching (Berkelmans et al. 2007).
 Further work is required to more fully investigate the role of connectivity in limiting recovery potential of inshore reefs in this, and all other regions.